Sociology (SOC) Courses

 SOC 390 Sociological Theory (3) A critical examination of the theoretical foundations of contemporary sociological theories.
 Beginning with Marx, Weber, Durkheim, and Simmel, examines contemporary examples of social theory, including post-structuralism, critical theory, hermeneutics, and phenomenology.
 Pre: SOC 100 or instructor's consent.

 SOC 391 Internship (3–12) Application of knowledge and skills in a public, private, or government agency/setting.
 May be taken for at total of 12 credits, only six of which can apply to the Sociology major or three to the minor.
 Pre: instructors consent, preapproved placement, statement of learning objectives, and completed internship contract.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 SOC 400 Sem in Social Psych (3) The relationship between social pressures/structure and the individual.
 Emphasis upon current research and theory in the area.
 Pre: SOC 100 and junior standing or instructor's consent.